Catalpa, Northern/Western, HEARTLAND®

 Frequently asked questions

-- Yes.
-Catalpa — Northern/Western, HEARTLAND® is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Catalpa, Northern/Western, HEARTLAND® is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 40–60 ft tall and 20–40 ft wide.